CitrineInformatics/lolo/README.md

  * linear and ridge regression
  * regression _leaf models_, e.g. ridge regression trained on the leaf data
  * bias-corrected jackknife-after-bootstrap and infintessimal jackknife variance estimates
+ * bias models trained on out-of-bag residuals
+ * discrete influence scores, which characterize the response of a prediction each training instance
- * feature importance
+ * model based feature importance
+ * distance correlation
  * hyperparameter optimization via grid or random search
  * out-of-bag error estimates
- * bias models trained on out-of-bag residuals
- * parallel training via Scala parallel collections
+ * parallel training via scala parallel collections
- * [experimental] jackknife-based training row scores

 # Usage
 Lolo is not yet on maven central, so it needs to be installed manually: